mduartemff/Youtube-Videos-Code-Extraction/README.md

-# YouTube Code Extractor
+# YouTube Videos Code Extractor

 ## Overview
 The **YouTube Code Extractor** is a Python-based tool designed to automate the process of extracting, processing, and consolidating code snippets displayed in YouTube videos.
-It uses advanced OCR and integrates with Groq's LLM API (`llama-3.1-70b-versatile`) to enhance and contextualize extracted code snippets.
+It uses advanced OCR and integrates with Groq's LLM API to enhance and contextualize extracted code snippets.

 ---

 ## Features
 - **Automated Video Processing:**
-  - Downloads YouTube videos and transcripts using `yt-dlp`.
+  - Downloads YouTube videos using `yt-dlp`
-- **Frame Extraction:**
-  - Extracts video frames at a specified interval using `ffmpeg`.
+  - Extracts frames at configurable intervals using `ffmpeg`
+- **Transcript Processing:**
+  - Downloads and parses video subtitles/captions
+  - Supports both manual and auto-generated subtitles
-- **OCR and Preprocessing:**
+- **OCR Processing:**
+  - Preprocesses frames for optimal text recognition
-  - Reads and preprocesses extracted frames to identify code snippets using Tesseract OCR.
+  - Extracts text from frames using Tesseract OCR
-- **Code Consolidation:**
+- **Content Analysis:**
-  - Uses Groq's LLM API to consolidate and improve extracted code snippets with contextual information from video transcripts.
+  - Uses Groq's LLMs for content understanding
+  - Analyzes both transcript and extracted text
+  - Identifies code snippets and technical content

 ---